 The Timaru urban area is the second largest city in the Canterbury Region, two hours drive south of Christchurch.

-Geraldine is located 36 kilometres north west of Timaru with a population of approximately 2300.
-Geraldine has a country village atmosphere, and offers great cafes and boutique shopping.
-The town has built its reputation as a centre of arts and crafts and many creative people have moved to Geraldine from around New Zealand and from offshore.
-Geraldine has friendly, welcoming locals, and access to great jobs, schools and amenities.
-Geraldine has friendly, welcoming locals, and access to great jobs, schools and amenities.
-Find out more about Geraldine.
+Geraldine has a country village atmosphere and offers great cafes and boutique shopping.
+It is located 36 kilometres north west of Timaru with a population of approximately 2300.
+The town has built its reputation as a centre of arts and crafts and attracts many creative people from around NZ and overseas to live and work.
+Geraldine has friendly, welcoming locals and access to great jobs, schools and amenities.

 Temuka is a service town for the surrounding rural area and is famous for producing the iconic Temuka Pottery.
 Rich with local history, the small town of Temuka was once home to Richard Pearse - the man who raced the Wright Brothers to become the first man to fly.
-The name Te umu kaha (original spelling) means long-lasting ovens, from the earth ovens that Māori people used to cook the plentifully-growing cabbage trees.

-Pleasant Point is situated 19km north-west of Timaru, on State Highway 8, and has a population of 1300.
+The name Te umu kaha (original spelling) means long-lasting ovens, from the earth ovens that local Māori used to cook the plentifully-growing cabbage trees.
+Temuka township is situated 19 kilometres north of Timaru, on State Highway 1, with a population of 4000 people.

-The small township has recreational facilities to suit all, several stores and some enterprising industries.
-Pleasant Point is known for its historic steam train at the heritage railway, the Pleasant Point Museum and Railway.
+The small township of Pleasant Point has recreational facilities to suit all, several stores and some enterprising industries.
+It is known for its historic steam train at the heritage railway, the Pleasant Point Museum and Railway.
 The railway operates steam locomotives and one of only two Model T Ford railcar replicas in the world.
 It attracts about 10,000 people a year.
 Pleasant Point is also the original home of the iconic South Canterbury treat, the Denheath Custard Square.
 It is an important service town for the surrounding farming district and is situated 19km north-west of Timaru, on State Highway 8, with a population of 1300.

 Situated 22 km north of Geraldine, Peel Forest is a small community located alongside the 773 hectare Peel Forest Park forest reserve.
-The town features a general store and an outdoor recreation facility.
+The town features a popular cafe, The Green Man, and an outdoor recreation facility.
 It is near the Rangitata River and is in the foothills of the Southern Alps.